emarsden/dash-mpd-rs/README.md

 commonly used for video on demand (VOD) services.
 The Media Presentation Description (MPD) is a description of the resources (manifest or “playlist”) forming a streaming service, that a DASH client uses to determine which assets to request in order to perform adaptive streaming of the content.
-DASH MPD manifests can be used both with content encoded as MPEG and as WebM.
+DASH MPD manifests can be used both with content encoded as H.264/MPEG and as WebM, and with file segments using either MPEG-2 Transport Stream (M2TS) container format or fragmented MPEG-4 (also called CFF).
 There is a good explanation of adaptive bitrate video streaming at [howvideo.works](https://howvideo.works/#dash).

 This library provides a serde-based parser (deserializer) and serializer for the DASH MPD format, as